For the Local Golfer

 3. Honest self-assessment.
 The WHS index forces you to be honest about how you actually play.
 The 8-handicapper who plays once a fortnight and is actually playing closer to 14 is the most common Scottish handicap-creep failure mode.
 The active WHS index keeps the number current.

-For Scottish locals who play seriously enough to think about the question, an active WHS handicap is structurally worth the £30-£100 annual maintenance cost.
-For locals who don't care about competition or match-play formats, the handicap is optional — but the £30 minimum cost of the iGolf route makes it cheap insurance against future use.
+For Scottish locals who play seriously enough to think about the question, an active WHS handicap is structurally worth the £50-a-year maintenance cost.
+For locals who don't care about competition or match-play formats, the handicap is optional — but OpenPlay's £4.99 a month makes it cheap insurance against future use.

 The cluster's season-ticket comparison, the membership-vs-pay-and-play piece and this article together make the broader case for the local golfer.
 WHS is the underlying piece of infrastructure that makes the rest of the local game work properly.
 Keep the index active; submit the scores honestly; the rest of the year improves.